 - Program Popularity: How many students choose to earn their master’s degree in reading over other education-related options (that is, how much interest/demand is there in the school’s literacy degree compared to its other teaching programs)?
-To find out, we looked at both the number of master’s students who earned their reading degree in the 2015-16 school year as well as the percentage of all master’s program graduates that that number represents.
+To find out, we looked at both the number of master’s students who earned their reading degree in the most recent school year as well as the percentage of all master’s program graduates that that number represents.

 - Overall Strength of Online Teacher Education Programs: How much emphasis does the school place on providing accessible teacher education training?
 For this metric, we looked at the total number of online graduate programs the school offers in teaching as well as the percentage of all graduate students who are enrolled in one of these programs.

 - Accreditation:In addition to being a CAEP-accredited provider, has the school also earned national recognition from CAEP for its reading education program?
 Colleges and universities can only obtain such recognition by meeting strict curricular standards related to reading and literacy.

 - Affordability: What is the average annual cost of attendance?

 After collecting and sorting all the information, we ranked the candidates according to their performance in each area.
 Finally, we summed up the results and gave each school a final score using a curve so that the top-scoring program earned an even 100 points.

 Read more about the best cheap online master’s degrees in literacy programs below!

 25. Lesley University

 Online Master of Education (M.Ed.) in Language and Literacy